Change view: Change style to alternate Change style to default

 Work with the left hand:

-Lower the right loops.
+Lower the right loops as follows:

 C loop moves down onto D.